-B.6 Progress Report.
+Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in its 5-Year PHA Plan.
-Promote personal, economic and social upward mobility to provide families the opportunity to make the transition from subsidized to non-subsidized housing to be achieved under our Family Self Sufficiency (FSS) Program.
-Promote fair housing and the opportunity for very low-income families of all ethnic backgrounds to experience freedom of housing choice.
-Promote a housing program which maintains quality service and integrity while providing an incentive to private property owners to rent to very low-income families.
+Promote personal, economic, and social upward mobility to provide families the opportunity to make the transition from subsidized to non-subsidized housing to be achieved under our Family Self Sufficiency (FSS) Program.
+HMHA has completed all the mandatory FSS slots allocated, as the last client graduated from the FSS program in November 2022 Promote fair housing and the opportunity for very low-income families of all ethnic backgrounds to experience freedom of housing choice.
+HMHA will continue Fair Housing Training as within the last 12 months of the original submission completed Fair Housing Training "Fair Housing Basics and Beyond" by the Fair Housing Center in Toledo Ohio Promote a housing program which maintains quality service and integrity while providing an incentive to private property owners to rent to very low-income families.
+HMHA has established with the Cares Act funds ways to promote the program and engage more landlords to the program through new lease up incentives.
 Train staff concerning HCV Program requirements, SEMAP, and other HUD regulations.
+Continuing education for HMHA's staff through Nan McKay, will continue for 2023 as funds has been allocated.
+2022 we had staff take several classes to enhance their growth.
 Review existing policies and procedures and develop written recommendations for policy revisions to the Board of Commissioners.
-Continue to implement electronic imaging system throughout the office.
-Continue to implement electronic imaging system throughout the office.
-Continue to provide training to staff and Board of Commissioners regarding new and/or revised policy and/or procedures as mandated by HUD.
-Participate and/or administer CHIP funding for Hancock, Wyandot and Putnam Counties, if available.
-Continue to encourage client participation on Resident Advisory Board.
+HMHA is currently revising its Admin plan Continue to implement electronic imaging system throughout the office.
+HMHA has successfully implemented going paperless, and will continue to monitor future trends to promote efficiency Continue to provide training to staff and Board of Commissioners regarding new and/or revised policy and/or procedures as mandated by HUD.
+Each Board meeting HMHA's Board is given a topic to review and sign off on to promote continuing training for the Board of Commissioners.
+Board has been trained on multiple topics that include, VAWA, Voucher Briefings, Funding, and Fair Housing etc. Participate and/or administer CHIP funding for Hancock, Wyandot and Putnam Counties, if available.
+HMHA has participated and successfully utilized the funds to help with HAP and Security Deposits for families in the judication that applied for the CHIP/HOME funding.
+HMHA was successful with managing and reaching the outcomes that was presented to the agency.
+This helped broaden our Landlord base and community outreach.
 Continue compliance with Violence Against Women Act (VAWA) 2005/2013, via written notification to all applicants, program participants, and/or landlords; partnering with local Open Arms Domestic Violence Shelter; Landlord meeting(s) advising of tenants' rights under VAWA; and providing Victims of domestic Violence Certification forms in the HMHA office.
-Continue to partner with local agencies to provide case management to program participants, as needed.
-B.7 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N □⊠ HMHA provides tenant-based rental assistance to all its clients.
-HMHA has encouraged HCV Program clients to participate in a Resident Advisory Board (RAB) and still has not had anyone come forward willing to participate.
-HMHA will continue to solicit participant(s) as a RAB on the governing board should a vacancy occur.
-HMHA has posted within the year in the lobby regarding RAB and received no interest (a) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their
+Capital Improvements. - Not Applicable Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
+Y N N/A (b) If yes, please describe: Other Document and/or Certification Requirements.
+Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
+Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations. the 14 to total mentations and the decisions made on these recommendations.
+Certification by State or Local Officials.
+Certification by State or Local Officials.
+Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an